-I am an Assistant Professor of Political Science at Rowan University where I teach classes in American politics and public policy.
+I am an assistant professor in the Department of Political Science at Rowan University where I teach classes in American politics and public policy.
 I received my PhD from the University of California, Irvine where I was an affiliate of the Center for the Study of Democracy (CSD) and a 2017 Harvey Scholar.

-For information on my other projects, please see my research page.
+For more information on my ongoing projects, please see my research page.